luisrieke/Discord-GPT-Bot/README.md

     node index.js

 if you code working properly, it will showing message in terminal ***Bot Start & Login Successful!*** and your bot will be online in the Discord.

+## More

+This ressource could be interesting as well: [https://github.com/openai/gpt-discord-bot](https://github.com/openai/gpt-discord-bot)